MetLife Technical Analysis (NYSE:MET)

 MetLife Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the MET stock.
-The stock price is trading between the average and the upper band in the context of MetLife bollinger bands.
+The stock price is trading between the average and the lower band in the context of MetLife bollinger bands.

 MetLife Moving Average Convergence Divergence or MACD